SILLUNU ORU KADHAL

 6) Jillendru Oru Kadhal: Tanvi

-“Iruvar”.
+This is the second best song in the album.
+Rahman has experimented with Jazz again after his earlier experimentations in his musical hit “Iruvar”.
 The song starts off with saxophone/ trumpet and proceeds throughout with slide guitars, double bass and has that every element of Jazz interspersed with pianos and this is a energy packed fun song… But that mellowing of cat sound could have been avoided.
 A beautiful song in Jazz style and one hopes this song becomes a huge hit.
 Tanvi had rendered this song superbly.
 Her flawed pronunciation sometimes adds as an asset to this song.
 The song starts of well and ends well… Pure Jazz bliss…

 Rating: 10/10